Is Neem As Good As It Seems?!

 hello

-Now, plenty of oils offer moisturizing and conditioning qualities.
-They’re oily, after all.
-It comes with the territory.
+Now, plenty of oils offer conditioning and moisturising properties (They’re oily, after all.
+It comes with the territory.)

 1. Provides Protection